cs-fullstack-master/javascript-map_foreach_cw/README.md

 Ask the user to enter a word.
 Keep asking them to enter a word until they enter the letter 'q'.

 ### Problem 2
-Make any string array all lower case strings.
-If you don't remember how to use that Google it.
+Make a string array of Pet names.
+Write a function to convert all the names in the array to lower case strings.

 ### Challenge
-Make any string array return an array of objects with the specified class below
+Make any string array of student names.
+Write an arrow function that takes the string array as a parameter and returns a new array of Student objects using the class below

 ```
 class Student{